cirrusflyer275ds/ctx-eor-site/docs/eor.md

 ## Why CTX-EOR?

-Unlike global EOR platforms, **CTX-EOR is 100% focused on the U.S. market** — built by staffing veterans who’ve supported thousands of clients and hundreds of thousands of workers across:
+Unlike global EOR platforms, **Hireway is 100% focused on the U.S. market** — built by staffing veterans who’ve supported thousands of clients and hundreds of thousands of workers across:

 - 🏭 Light Industrial
 - 🛠 Skilled Trades